djanowski/cutest/README.markdown

 that failed along with the file and line number.
 Adding a debugger and fixing the bug is left as an exercise for the reader.

+An example working with a prepare block:

+    prepare do
+      Ohm.flush
+    end

+    setup do
+      Ohm.redis.get("foo")
+    end

+    test do |foo|
+      assert foo.nil?
+    end

+And working with scopes:

+    setup do
+      @foo = true
+    end

+    @bar = true

+    scope do
+      test "should not share instance variables" do |foo|
+        assert !defined?(@foo)
+        assert !defined?(@bar)
+        assert foo == true
+      end
+    end

+The tests in these two examples will pass.

+Unlike other testing frameworks, Cutest does not compile all the tests before running them.
+Another shift in design is that one dot is shown after a file is examined, and not the usual one-dot-per-assertion.
+And finally, the execution of a file stops one the first failure is found.

 Installation
 ------------